 Chicken Chasseur (Hunters Style) is an old-school, classic French recipe that deserves your renewed attention, Citizens!

 The name derives from badly-shot game or tough old birds.
 The birds were always cut up to remove lead shot or torn parts, and often cooked all day on the back of the range if they were old or tough.

 The use of wine, tomatoes, herbs, a touch of brandy and long, slow cooking makes this not only tender and flavorful but rather easy to prepare.

 My version is especially savory with its use of duck, the addition of dried porcini mushrooms and some fine cognac, but all of these are optional.
-The original recipe I derived mine from is by the inestimable Jacques Pepin.
+The original recipe I derived mine from is by the inestimable Jacques Pépin.